2/23/17

 While we enjoyed pease porridge (hot), we made our version of colonial hornbooks.
 This is my sample:

-I gave each student a feather to use as a quill pen, watered down black tempera paint to use as ink, a copy of a calligraphy alphabet, and two sheets of white paper.
+I gave each student a feather to use as a quill pen, watered down black tempera paint in a Dixie cup to use as ink, a copy of a calligraphy alphabet, and two sheets of white paper.
+(Affiliate links here and below.)

 They practiced on the first sheet.